If I Were Luísa Sonza

 Se Eu Fosse Luísa Sonza (English: If I Were Luísa Sonza) is a biographical docu-series, produced by Netflix, which looks at the career and personal life of Brazilian music artist Luísa Sonza.
 The original premiere took place on December 13, 2023, with three episodes.

 In September, the date and name of the series were revealed.
 The trailer was released on November 27.

 During the documentary, it presents the singer's life from her beginnings in the band Sol Maior to her latest album release, which is Escândalo Íntimo, which came out in August of the same year, until then.

-Synopsis

-Brazil's most polarizing pop singer opens up in this docuseries about her love life, career, controversies and an iconic new album.